International Student - Apply

 Elgin Community College is committed to diversity and welcomes applications from students outside the United States who are interested in furthering their education.
 Please allow ample time for application processing.
 Once all documents are received and verified, the turnaround time for an acceptance decision is seven (7) business days.
 Please apply to the college in a timely fashion to allow for visa processing.

 If you are applying from outside the U.S. as an initial (new) international student or as a transfer student, please submit the following:

 - Complete all required fields and sign the last page.
-You must include the address where you will be residing while attending ECC.

 - Non-Refundable $50 Processing Fee